Iona Abbey Visitor Guide

 History

-Originally from Ireland, Columba chose Iona as it was easily accessible from Ireland by boat, and after his death many Christian pilgrims chose to show their devotion by visiting the monastery he founded.
+The story of the abbey begins with Saint Columba, who travelled to Iona along with 12 of his companions in AD 563.
+Originally from Ireland, Columba chose Iona as it was easily accessible from Ireland by boat, and after his death, many Christian pilgrims chose to show their devotion by visiting the monastery he founded.
+Before long, the site became one of the foremost centres for learning, art, and worship in the British Isles, which led to the surrounding buildings being expanded over centuries.

 The riches that were kept on Iona were also the reason why it was so heavily targeted by Vikings during the 9th and 10th centuries, and hence why St. Columba’s remains were moved to Dunkeld in Perthshire into what was to eventually become Dunkeld Cathedral.

-Somerled, Lord of the Isles, became the patron of Iona in the 12th century and it was he who had St. Oran’s Chapel built which became the burial ground for many of his royal descendants, while his son Ranald re-established the monastery as a Benedectine abbey.
+Somerled, Lord of the Isles, became the patron of Iona in the 12th century, and it was he who had St. Oran’s Chapel built, which became the burial ground for many of his royal descendants, while his son Ranald re-established the monastery as a Benedectine abbey.

 Following the Scottish Reformation, the abbey was abandoned and fell into ruin until the Duke of Argyll transferred ownership of the site to the Iona Cathedral Trust.
+The trust subsequently began a programme of restoration and the surrounding buildings were completely renovated in the 1900s.

-Things to do
+Things to Do

 Discover the Abbey’s Rich History: Immerse yourself in the captivating history of Iona Abbey, which dates back to the 6th century.
 Marvel at the intricately carved Celtic stonework and explore the medieval cloisters.
 Don’t miss the chance to learn about the life of Saint Columba who founded the Abbey and played a pivotal role in spreading Christianity in Scotland.